Seawall Inspection South Florida — Free, Written Report Included

 We assess the soil immediately behind the seawall for voids, erosion, and soft spots — signs that water is getting through and undermining the wall's foundation.

-Wall Alignment and Lean
+Wall Alignment & Lean

 We check for any visible lean or bowing toward the water.
 Even slight movement indicates that soil pressure is overcoming the wall's structural resistance.

-Drainage and Weep Holes
+Drainage & Weep Holes

-Cap Elevation vs County Standards
+Cap Elevation vs. County Standards

-Palm Beach County and Broward County both have minimum seawall cap elevation requirements.
+Palm Beach and Broward County both have minimum seawall cap elevation requirements.
 We measure your cap height and flag if it falls below current standards.

-Storm and Hurricane Damage
+Storm & Hurricane Damage

 8 Signs Your Seawall Needs a Professional Inspection Right Now